ajcastanedag/UASPlan/App/Protocols/SystemWF/EmlidBaseStationSetup_GSP.md

   * panels (take care to store them separately in the carbord to avoid damage on the reflective side of the panels)
   * UAS phone with app (Emlid Flow)
   * measurement
+  * monopol (optional, if you are taking GSP)

-    if you are not taking the UAS phone you need to: preinstall the app Emlid Flow,
+    if you are not taking the UAS phone you need to:
+      *preinstall the app Emlid Flow,
-      open app
+      *open app
-      turn on emlid station
+      *turn on emlid station
-      establish a WiFi connection with you phone to the Emlid WiFi network (reach: 05:74 / password: emlidreach) go back to your app - tap update in your app if station doesn't appear in the menu now you are ready for the field
+      *establish a WiFi connection with you phone to the Emlid WiFi network (reach: 05:74 / password: emlidreach) *go back to your app - tap update in your app if station doesn't appear in the menu now you are ready for the field

-### Emlid station setup for RTK
+### Emlid station setup for RTK (for Lidar missions)

  setup Emlid station and check connection and measure height: